cemac/LIFD_ENV_ML_NOTEBOOKS/jupyter_notebooks.md

 * most things will be fixed by a fresh install
 * stange widget errors can be fixed with `jupyter nbextension enable --py --sys-prefix widgetsnbextension`

+# mamba

+[Mamba](https://mamba.readthedocs.io/en/latest/) is a faster version of conda installed by running `conda install -c conda-forge mamba` and then used in place of conda in commands e.g. `conda install` becomes `mamba install` `conda env create` becomes `mamba env create` and so on.

+This may be useful if the conda environment is taking a long time to solve.